Thxbiso-DS/financial-service-use-in-tanzania/README.md

 2. Under kernels select `financial-service-env`

-3. Under run choose choose the option to run all cell.
+3. Under run choose the option to run all cells.
-4. Once you are done, you can close the the browser and enter `deactivate` on your command line
+4. Once you are done, you can close the browser and enter `deactivate` on your command line

 ## Author
 Thabiso Mokgete
-* thabiso.mokgete@umuzi.org
+* s.mokgete@gmail

 ## License
 Copyright © 2023 [Thabiso Mokgete](https://github.com/Thxbiso-DS).<br />